MHBagheri8286/multi-selectbox/README.md

 # Getting Started with Multi SelectBox App

 Multi Selectbox with features:
-Searchable component
+Searchable component,
-Allow user to select tags from list or add custom tags Remove selected options from list
+Allow user to select tags from list or add custom tags, Remove selected options from list
 ### `npm start`